tht/autodoist/README.md

 - Prevent labels of all tasks if the due date is too far in the future.
 Define the amount by running with the argument '-hf <NUMBER_OF_DAYS>'.
 [See an example of the hide-future functionality](https://i.imgur.com/LzSoRUm.png).

-# Recurring lists
+# 2. Regenerate sub-tasks in recurring lists

 The program looks for all parentless tasks with a recurring date.
 If they contain sub-tasks, they will be regenerated in the same order when the parentless task is checked.
 Todoist Premium is not required for this functionality.

 ![See example](https://i.imgur.com/WKKd14o.gif)

-# Postpone the end-of-day
+# 3. Postpone the end-of-day

 You have a daily recurring task, but you're up working late and now it's past midnight.
 Todoist will automatically mark it overdue and when you check it, it moved to tomorrow.
 After a good nights rest you can't complete the task that day!